 There are no genre restrictions in any category.

 Awards and prizes will be presented to the winning films in each category.
 Films will be judged by a panel of music and film industry professionals.
+Judging will take place before the Festival.
 The full list of judges will be published prior to the start of the Festival.
 All decisions made by the judges will be considered final.

 All films selected by the Festival will receive one (1) All-Access pass to attend the Festival.
 If the entrant or filmmakers are unable to attend, they may give their pass away only with the prior approval of the Festival.

-There are three (3) awards in each category: Best Picture, Best Picture-Runner Up and Best of Festival.
-Best Picture and Best of Festival winners will receive a custom framed festival poster and appropriate laurels.
-Runners Up will receive an unframed certificate and appropriate laurels.
+There are two (2) awards in each category: Best Picture and Best Picture-2nd Place.
+Best Picture and Best of Festival winners will receive a custom personalized statue/trophy and appropriate laurels.
+Second Place winners will receive an unframed personalized certificate and appropriate laurels.
+A Best of Festival award will be presented in each category, as well, and will be decided upon by the Festival organizers.
 Additional awards and prizes may be added prior to the start of the Festival.
 Additional awards and prizes will be announced prior to the start of the Festival.
 Prizes are subject to change without notice.

 1. Jukebox International Film Festival DOES NOT offer any discounts or fee waivers of any kind and asks that potential entrants not write to inquire about same;